musashi-13/musashi-13/README.md

 # Hey there! 👋🏻

-* I'm currently working on a Uni python project.
-* I'm currently learning Java and Javascript
+* I'm currently learning Java and C.
-* I'm currently looking for help with Javascript.
+* I'm currently looking for help with Java.